 For example, if a surgeon starts having tremors in their hands, they would likely be found to be disabled under an “own occupation” policy because they cannot complete the duties of their own job.
 However, whether or not they can receive benefits under an “any occupation” plan depends on whether they can perform duties of any other jobs and how much they can earn in those jobs.
 If their pre-disability salary was $400,000 per year, then the long term disability insurer would have to show that they can obtain a job making at least $240,000, or 60% of their original salary.
 That amount may be slightly different depending on the plan details.

 To qualify for disability benefits, you must show that you are not reasonably suited for gainful occupation.
 The insurance company will consider your location, skills, education, and limitations.
 However, the term “reasonably” is often debated.
-Some factors that may prevent you from being reasonably suited for an occupation include:
+Some factors that may prevent you from being reasonably suited for an occupation to include:

 You should submit as much medical documentation as possible to the long term disability insurance company so that they can make a determination considering your medical limitations and other jobs you may or may not be able to work.